niceue/nice-validator/README.md

 $("#form1").on('valid.form', function(){
     // You can do something, then submit form by native
     // this.submit();
-    // or use ajax submit
+    // or submit form by ajax
     $.post("path/to/server", $(this).serialize())
         .done(function(d){
             // do something